nikkeijin/web-scraping/README.md

 # How to use

-Inside the 'runPuppeteer.js' file you will see an example code and these two functions:
+Inside the 'runPuppeteer.js' file you will see an example code of how to scrap data using puppeteer.js and these two functions:

 ```js
 sendLineMessage();